VinayCloudWorks/webapp/README.md

-**Assignment 01**
+**Assignment 02**
 ====================

-This assignment implements a simple Node.js and Express API to perform a health check (`/healthz`).
-The API is designed to:

--   Insert a record into a MySQL database (`health_check` table) with the current UTC datetime.
--   Ensure proper error handling and status codes for various scenarios.
+This assignment demonstrates how to:
+- Set up AWS Organizations and configure IAM policies and users.
+- Automate server setup on Ubuntu 24.04 LTS using a shell script.
+- Validate the health check API through an automated test suite.
+- Deploy the application on a DigitalOcean droplet.

 * * * * *